MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/travel-expense-policies.md

 ---
 # required metadata

-title: Define expense policies
+title: Set up expense policies
-description: You can define expense policies that your workers must follow when entering and submitting expense reports and travel requisitions in Microsoft Dynamics 365 Finance.
+description: You can set up the expense policies that your workers must follow when entering and submitting expense reports and travel requisitions in Microsoft Dynamics 365 Finance.
 author: suvaidya
 manager: AnnBe
 ms.date: 05/20/2020